NHL Hall of Fame

 Remarkably, Mikita combined skill with discipline, winning multiple Lady Byng Memorial Trophies while maintaining elite production.
 His durability and leadership made him a respected figure on and off the ice.
 By the time he retired in 1980, he ranked among the league’s all-time leaders in points and assists.
 Mikita was inducted into the Hockey Hall of Fame in 1983, cementing his status as one of the greatest players in NHL history.

-Mikita's Awards and Records
+Mikita's Awards and Honors

 • 4× Art Ross Trophy (NHL scoring leader)